CyberCoyotes/3603-CodingHandbook/docs/source/controls/pathplanner.rst

 PathPlanner
 ====
 We were unable to use PathPlanner with a SDS code-base during the 2022 season.
-We have had pre-season succession using Bear drive.
+We have had pre-season success using Bear drive.

 Resources
 ----